-Located 8 miles from the southern end of the Appalachian Trail, Amicalola State Park & Lodge is home to the highest cascading waterfall east of the Mississippi.
+Located 8 miles from the southern end of the Appalachian Trail in Georgia, Amicalola State Park & Lodge is home to the highest cascading waterfall east of the Mississippi.

 There are 10 Amicalola hiking trails, with three (the ADA-accessible West Ridge Falls Access Trail, one-mile East Ridge Trail, and New Appalachian Approach trail) offering excellent views of the 729-foot Amicalola Waterfall.

 Aside from hiking, the Amicalola Falls Lodge also offers visitors myriad activities for an additional charge, including live reptile exhibits, Georgia birds of prey demonstrations, and some of the best ziplining in North Georgia.